The First Point

 “But

-it’s your name….isn’t it?”
+it’s your name… isn’t it?”

 His

 blue eyes narrowed, darkening and intensifying.
+One look seized her.

 “Amora,”

 he breathed, moving in closer.
-His free
+His free hand went to brush against her cheek,

-hand went to brush against her cheek, lingering on a soft stroke.
-“Oh, Amora.”
+lingering on a soft stroke.
+“Oh, lovely Amora.”

 “Don’t

-do that,” she said, just remembering to breath.
+do that,” she said, just remembering to breathe.
+It was impossible to turn away

-It was impossible to turn away from his smoldering stare.
+from his smoldering stare.

 “Don’t